Kunlong1994/lab3/Installing-OpenCV.md

 1. Go to the Windows File Explorer

-2. In the navigation bar at the top, type \\ixe[00].local and hit enter/return
+2. In the left navigation pane, right-click *My Computer*

+3. Choose *Map Network Drive*

+4. In the location put in `\\ixe[00]\homes` replacing [00] with your IxE number

+5. Uncheck *Reconnect at login*

+6. Check *Use different credentials*

+7. Click connect

-3. Put in your username (default is `pi`) and password to your IxE in the new window and click connect.
+8. Put in your IxE username (default: `pi`) and password into the pop-up.
+You may need to click *Choose another user*

+9. Click connect, a new Explorer window should pop up and show your files

-4. Browse your file system and copy your file using drag and drop or Ctrl+C and paste Ctrl+V onto your laptop.
+10. Browse your file system and copy your file using drag and drop or Ctrl+C and paste Ctrl+V onto your laptop.

 **Make sure to do backup everything you want to keep!
 Once you start burning a new OS there is no way to get your files back.**